aruncs31s/aruncs31s-notes-vercel/src/site/notes/03 Coding/02 c++/C++ for Stuidents.md

 >[!Note]- **Before**
 >Before reading this there are something to rememeber
 >1.
 Notes are entirely made usng [[06 OS/Tools/Tools/Obsidian/Obsidian\|Obsidian]] and if you want to execute codes on the go you can just install the Obsidian app from [here](https://obsidian.md/download) and the extension [Excecute code](https://github.com/twibiral/obsidian-execute-code).
 >2.
+Each Code snippet  marked `#completeCode`   will run independently ie, you can just copy paste the code and it will just run.
+>3.
 There are expandable callouts which will have a `>` symbol after their tilte like this one and they can be extended, to see the full content
->3.
+>4.
 Output of a programm will be inside a collapsed callout
->4.
+>5.
 Feel free to correct the error and send a pr to [this](https://github.com/aruncs31s/Notes) repo

 # Basics

-Each Code snippet provided here will independently ie you can just copy paste the code and it will just run.
 - First program
 - Printing
 - Variables